ElementTech/opsilon/assets/doc.md

     default: defaultvalue
   - name: arg3
     optional: true # If skipped in the CLI input phase, will default to an empty string [($arg3 == "") == true]

+mount: true # If true, will mount a copy of the working directory as the volume of the stages

 # Stages Rules
 # 1. All stages will run in parallel unless they have a "needs" field